-Download one - There are numerous, calendars, spreadsheets, scheduling tools on-line that can be downloaded and used to create your marketing schedule.
-The key is finding one that speaks to you and easy for you to work with.
-Go to Google and search for "downloadable marketing calendars" or "downloadable marketing schedules" for some examples.
-Pick one and try it for a while, if you don't like it, then try another one.
-Spreadsheet - If you are more of a spreadsheet person, creating a spreadsheet in Excel or Google Sheets is a great option.
-You can create multiple tabs for each marketing channel or just build it all on one of the sheets and get going.
-Google or Outlook Calendar - Create a separate calendar that is used only for your marketing schedule that then you can set up to see on you personal calendar.
-This is a nice option if you primarily work from your calendar.
-You can see what marketing tasks need to occur alongside your other appointments or tasks you've scheduled.
-Also, Google makes it easy for you to create and share your calendars with other people on your team.
-Note/Document Programs - Evernote and Trello are two great examples of programs that could be used to keep notes and plan out your marketing schedule.
-You can add images, save links, and do more of a journal type of schedule.
-These are are great for those of us that like to write out stuff and create lists but also prefer doing things digitally.
-Paper Calendar - Don't count out the regular old printed calendar and planner pads.
-Maybe using a pen and paper is more your style.
-If so, you can stop by any office supply store and find the paper tools that will work for you.
-After you've decided on the tool to use, you can begin the planning.
-Start this process by creating a list of the topics that you want to cover for the rest of the year.
-Keep in mind of holiday's, any special events, or sales and product launches that need to occur.
-Make sure you think about what your target audience's interests are.
-What have people responded to in the past as well as what added value do you want to bring to them.
-Think about what will keep them coming back to check for new information.
-This list is a work-in-progress list and should be added and subtracted from as your overall business and marketing needs change.
-Take a deep breath, the hard part is over.
-With your brainstorming list in hand, start to create your marketing schedule on your scheduling tool.
-Schedule the topics that you want to use on the various platforms you engage on.
-It's best to be thorough when doing this.
-Keep a folder on your desktop with marketing images and graphics so that you can easily access them when you are actually writing the posts.
-Schedule your topics in an order that makes sense keeping in mind of any special dates or time sensitive topics..
-Finally, I want to add that you need to be flexible through this process.
-Your marketing schedule is a guideline for you and your team to work off of.
-It's not a contract, so if something is not working, change it.
+Downloadable Tools - There are numerous online calendars, spreadsheets, and scheduling tools that can be used to create your marketing schedule; the key is finding one that speaks to you.
+Search "downloadable marketing calendars" or "downloadable marketing schedules,” then pick one and try it for a while.
+If you don't like it, try another one.
+Spreadsheets - Using Microsoft Excel or Google Sheets is another great option.
+You can create multiple tabs for each marketing channel or build your plan all on one page.
+Google or Outlook Calendars - This is a fantastic option if you primarily work off a calendar.
+Create a separate calendar in Google or Outlook that’s only for your marketing schedule, then import it to your personal calendar.
+Google makes it particularly easy to create and share calendars with others on your team.
+Note or Document Programs - Evernote and Trello are two excellent examples of note-taking programs that can help you plan out your marketing schedule.
+These sites let you add images, save links, and create journal-style schedules.
+Note and document programs are great for those who like to write out ideas and create lists but prefer to do things digitally.
+Paper Calendars - Don't discount the tried-and-true!
+If using a pen and paper is more your style, stop by any office supply store and stock up on the tools you know will work for you.
+After you've picked your method, you can start planning.
+Begin by creating a list of topics you want to cover through the rest of the year; make sure to include holidays, special events, sales, and product launches.
+Think about your target audience and their interests.
+What have people responded to in the past?
+What value do you want to bring to their lives?
+What will keep them coming back for more?
+Take a deep breath, the hard part is over!
+With your list in hand, it’s time to use your scheduling too and create your marketing schedule.
+Schedule the topics on the various platforms you use.
+Be thorough.
+Keep a folder on your desktop with marketing images and graphics so you can easily access them when you’re writing your posts.
+Schedule your topics in an order that makes sense while making note of special dates or time-sensitive topics.
+Flexibility is key during this process.
+Your marketing schedule is a guideline, not a contract.
+If something isn’t working, change it.
 With that said, remember the importance of consistency.
-So, don't go all over the map trying a lot of new marketing ideas this 4th quarter.
-Choose 1 to 3 things and stick with them.
-Wait a good 3 to 6 months and then review and revise accordingly.
-As always, if you have questions, comments, or thoughts to share, please email me.
-I would be happy to listen and help in any way that I can.
-To your Illumination,
+Choose 1-3 things and stick with them.
+Wait a good three-to-six months, then review and revise accordingly.
+As always, if you have questions, comments, or thoughts to share, please email me!
+I’m happy to listen and help in any way that I can.
+To your illumination,

 0 Comments